Python Extension Modules in AWS Lambda

 The current (24-Feb-2018) limit is 50MB for your code zipped/in a jar.

 These limits change all of the time, so make sure to check the official docs.
 The good news is that you also access to another 512 MB of disk space in

 Specific to Python, it’s easy to run into some issues.
 For example, when I wrote the original post in 2015, SciPy weighed in at a whopping 221MB!
 That’s a problem.
 Fortunately, SciPy is very popular and has had some work down to reduce the build and make it more portable.
 Ryan Scott Brown writing over at Serverless Code has a great post on how to build the module in it’s current design.

 It’s now 40MB.
 That’s close enough to keep an eye on but still workable.

 While AWS Lambda is capable of hosting an entire process or workflow in a single function, that’s not a good design choice.

 The key to success in Lambda is ensuring that your application is broken down into small, efficient functions.
-Remember you can always tie them together using the Amazon API Gateway.
+Remember you can always tie them together using AWS Step Functions or the Amazon API Gateway.

 In the meantime, if you have any questions or comments, I’m @marknca on Twitter and GitHub :-)